Char1iee/NBA_Odds_Analysis/README.md

 ![cnn_pred_test](https://github.com/Char1iee/NBA_Odds_Analysis/assets/47782807/6c106796-7a19-4d8e-9374-82a767080dec)

 For this test prediction, moneyLine is extremely close to the actual values (<0.01 away), and secondHalfTotal is also quite well predicted (0.03 away).
 Total and spread are the third best predicted (about 0.1 away).
-Score is actually somewhat close to the actual value this time at <0.3 away.
+Score is actually somewhat close to the actual value this time (<0.3 stds away).

 #### Next model